betaxx/xptMiner/README.md

 https://github.com/betaxx/xptMinerOpt

-This gives you  50% speed of current BUT does not match the shares ;) So have a look at it and you migh find some good optmisations.
+This gives you  50% speed of current BUT does not match the shares ;) So have a look and see if you can help